Italian Radical Party

 The Italian Radical Party (Partito Radicale Italiano), also known as the Historical Radical Party (Partito Radicale storico), was a political party in Italy.
 Heir of the Historical Far Left and representative of Italy's political left in its beginning, with the rise of the Italian Socialist Party, it came to represent centre-left politics.
-The party was associated with classical radicalism, republicanism, secularism, social liberalism, and anti-clericalism.
+The party was associated with radicalism, republicanism, secularism, social liberalism, and anti-clericalism.